aemodular/GRAINS/Grains-MIDI-out/README.md

 * Any Controller-Data sent to GRAINS (via Hairless MIDI or similar) will generate CV via analog out
 * In terms of performance please avoid unnecessary MIDI-data, for instance clock-signals should be avoided to be sent via Hairless Midi, here

+* The so called Midi "running status" is recognized on input, but not used on output, so this firmware should be compatible with any MIDI-hardware or software.

 To avoid the complexity of additional libraries, we use our own midi_sendControlChange() method here instead of the standard MIDI.sendControlChange().
 If you want to extend MIDI-capabilities you may want to change this by installing the Arduino MIDI-Library and change this accordingly! https://playground.arduino.cc/Main/MIDILibrary/